-1 75.
-On October 10, 2018, CBP rejected thirty-two asylum seekers 2 including small children and pregnant women at the Córdoba International Bridge 3 between Ciudad Juarez and El Paso, Texas.
-CBP stopped the individuals and told 4 them that there was no capacity to take them in, including the pregnant women 5 who were some of the most vulnerable people in the group.
-However, only two or 6 so hours later, CBP officers in the middle of the bridge received orders to let all 7 thirty-two individuals in belying the initial assertion of a lack of capacity.
-8 Similarly, in Nogales, AZ, recently CBP abruptly switched from processing six 9 asylum seekers per day-citing a lack of capacity to take any more-to twenty 10 asylum seekers per day.
-"The sudden change in processing capability points more 11 to an administrative decision than to an increase in capacity which would more 12 likely happen gradually."
-75 13 76.
-By restricting the number of individuals who can seek access to the 14 asylum process - particularly given manifestly grave dangers asylum seekers face 15 while waiting on the Mexican side of the border - the Turnback policy operates as 16 a constructive denial of access to the asylum process.
-The denial threatens grave harm to vulnerable individuals waiting in very dangerous conditions on the content/uploads/2018/08/Ports-of-Entry-Report PDFvers-3.pdf; Debbie Nathan, Desperate Asylum-Seekers Are Being Turned Away by U.S. Border Agents Claiming There's "No Room", The Intercept (June 16, 2018), https://theintercept.com/2018/06/16/immigration-border-asylum-central-america/ (reporting that a shelter manager in the El Paso area familiar with
+between Ciudad Juarez and El Paso, Texas.
+CBP stopped the individuals and told them that there was no capacity to take them in, including the pregnant women who were some of the most vulnerable people in the group.
+However, only two or so hours later, CBP officers in the middle of the bridge received orders to let all thirty-two individuals in belying the initial assertion of a lack of capacity.
+Similarly, in Nogales, Arizona, recently CBP abruptly switched from processing six asylum seekers per day-citing a lack of capacity to take any more-to twenty asylum seekers per day.
+"The sudden change in processing capability points more to an administrative decision than to an increase in capacity which would more likely happen gradually."

-77. In addition, an assertion of a lack of capacity is not a lawful basis to deny the non-discretionary duty to provide access to the asylum process.
+- 79. By restricting the number of individuals who can seek access to the asylum process-particularly given manifestly grave dangers asylum seekers face while waiting on the Mexican side of the border-the Turnback policy operates as a constructive denial of access to the asylum process.
+The denial threatens grave harm to vulnerable individuals waiting in very dangerous conditions on the Mexican side of the border. - 80.
+In addition, an assertion of a lack of capacity is not a lawful basis to deny the non-discretionary duty to provide access to the asylum process. - 81.
+Other U.S. government entities have raised concerns about CBP's treatment of asylum seekers.
+In 2016, for example, the bipartisan U.S. Commission on International Religious Freedom noted some CBP officers' "outright skepticism, if not hostility, toward asylum claims."